 Use a moisturising (emollient) cream or ointment instead of soap to clean the genital area.
-This is also soothing.
 Avoid bubble baths, scented soap, detergents, perfumes, etc, to the genital skin (vulva) of women.
 These may irritate the skin and make symptoms worse.
 Lubricants are useful during sex if having sex is painful.

 Other treatments that are sometimes used

 - Other medicines.
 In the small number of cases where topical steroids do not help, a skin specialist may advise other medicines to reduce inflammation.

 - A vaginal dilator may be advised if you have any narrowing of the vaginal opening.
 A vaginal dilator is a cylinder-shaped piece of plastic that you insert into the vagina to gently stretch the opening and the inside.
 You use it each day for a time as directed by your doctor.